chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 0 (requires NetLogo 6.1.0 or higher): Auto-Installation

 To trigger the installation, simply add `extensions [dbscan]` at the top of your model code and click on the `Check` button in the editor.
-NetLogo will then prompt you to confirm the installation of the extension and you can immediately use it in your code.
+NetLogo will then prompt you to confirm the installation of the extension and you should be able to immediately use it in your code (Note: Sometimes a restart of NetLogo seems necessary to activate newly installed extensions).
 You can manage the installed extension in the Extension Manager.
 For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).

 ### Variant 1 (requires NetLogo 6.1.0 or higher): Manual Installation via NetLogo Extension Manager